 The earliest traces of settlements in the area of the city of Pécs date back to the late Stone Age.
 A Celtic village of the 5th century BC was superseded by the Roman village of Sopianae which became the seat of the administration of the Roman partial province of Pannonia Valeria in the 3rd century AD.
 In the 9th century AD we find the name Quinquae Basilicae demonstrating the existence of five christian churches.
 From this name the German name of the town (Fünfkirchen) is derived.
 King Stephen I of Hungary (St. Stephen) founded the diocese of Pécs in 1009.
 The first university of Hungary was founded here in 1367 by King Lajos (Louis) I. During the years of the Turkish rule in Hungary (1526–1699) Pécs was the seat of a military governor.
 After the expulsion of the Turks many German settlers (the Danube Swabians) came into the country.
 In 1780 the citizens of Pécs were freed from their feudal duties to the bishop.
 During the 19th century the city flourished due to the coal mines in the nearby Mecsek mountains.
 The university was reestablished in the 20th century.
 Pécs is the seat of Baranya County.
+The early Christian necropolis of Pécs was listed as a World Heritage site by UNESCO in 2000 (see list of other World Heritage sites depictedon glasses of this collection).
 Together with Essen (Germany) and Istanbul (Turkey), Pécs was selected to be European Capital of Culture for 2010.

 The centre of the old town is the square Széchenyi tér, named after Count István Széchenyi (1791–1860), an important Hungarian statesman and reform politician.